50 fun things to do this winter in Chicago!

 4. Experience an authentic Italian dinner at The Rosebud

 A winter visit to Chicago would not be complete without a delicious Italian dinner at my favorite restaurant, The Rosebud.
 This upscale restaurant located in Chicago’s Little Italy neighborhood features a spectacular menu, a romantic setting, and impeccable service.
-This charming restaurant was Frank Sinatra’s favorite: imagine that!
+Try the Cheese Ravioli or Chicken Parmesan.
+On an interesting side note, this charming restaurant was Frank Sinatra’s favorite: imagine that!

 Address: 1500 W. Taylor St. Chicago, IL 60607